 Group Level Well-led Good Good

 SAFE EFFECTIVE CARING RESPONSIVE WELL LED

 OVERALL GROUP Good Good Outstanding Good Good Good

-018/19 and future plan

 The CQC inspected 11 of our Hospitals and Services and the overall ratings for each are set out below.
 We are delighted that three were rated as outstanding and seven were rated as good.
 One Hospital was rated as requiring improvement.